Ruba-Alharbi/Google-Data-Analytics-Capstone/README.md

 ## Process
 ### Tool
 I'm using MySQL for this phase; because the dataset is too big to handle with spreadsheet software.
-##### After downlowding the datasets I imported to my machine in MySQL, then I created a new table called **cyclistic** contaning the months of the year.
+##### After downloading the datasets I imported them to my machine in MySQL, and then I created a new table called **cyclistic** containing the months of the year.
 ```
 USE bike_share;

-# Create new table with bike usage data for the year 2023
+# Create a new table with bike usage data for the year 2023
 DROP TABLE IF EXISTS cyclistic;
 CREATE TABLE cyclistic AS
 (